anusri304/MobileStore/README.md

 6. Create a new Welcome screen destination that includes:

    * A new layout
-   * At least 2 textviews
+   * At least 2 textviews (what they can find and achieve on your website.)
    * A navigation button with actions to navigate to the instructions screen

 7. Create a new Instruction destination that includes: